emincanozcan/laravel-tracker/README.md

   ->save();
 ```

-Laravel Tracker adds request-id and IP address automatically before saving the request.
+Laravel Tracker automatically adds the request ID and IP address before saving the request.

-# Showing Activities & Activity Statistics With Dashboard
+## Dashboard

+By default, the dashboard url is `yourdomain.com/tracker`.

-The dashboard url is configurable, configuration file is located at `config/trackable.php`.
+The url is configurable, configuration file is located at `config/trackable.php`.

-By default the url is `yourdomain.com/tracker`.

-# Clearing Old Data
+## Clearing Old Data

-Clearing old data is important to create more space on the database by removing
+Clearing old data is an essential task to create more space in the database by
-unnecessary records, preventing performance problems, etc.
+removing unnecessary records, preventing performance problems, and ensuring
+smooth operations.

 Laravel Tracker has a `clear` command for this.

-As basic usage, `php artisan tracker:clear` command removes activity records older than 7 days.
+The basic usage of the `php artisan tracker:clear` command is to remove activity
+records that are older than 7 days.

 The command supports these additional parameters;

-- `--older-than-days`: Use to specify the creation date of data to be removed.
+- `--older-than-days`: The --older-than-days parameter is used to specify the
+  minimum age of data to be removed.
+By default, data older than 7 days will be
-  The default value is 7 days.
+  removed.
-- `--chunk`: Use to specify chunk size.
-If you have a lot of old data to
+- `--chunk`: The --chunk option allows you to specify the size of the chunks
+  that will be deleted at a time.
+This is useful when there is a large amount of
-  remove, trying to delete all of them with a single database request can be
+  data to be deleted, as trying to delete all of them with a single database request
-  cause some lock / performance issues.
-To solve this problem, the command is
+  can cause lock and performance issues.
+For example, if you have 10,000 records
-  supports chunk option.
-If you have 10.000 records and chunk is set to 1.000,
-  the data is removed by 10 database requests - every request removes 1.000
+  and set the chunk size to 1,000, the data will be removed in 10 database
-  records.
-The default value is 5000.
+  requests, with each request removing 1,000 records.
+The default value
+  for --chunk is 5,000.
-- `--no-question`: By default, the clear command asks some questions to be sure
+- `--no-question`: By default, the clear command of Laravel Tracker prompts
+  the user with questions to confirm whether they want to delete data.
-  you want to delete data.
-With the `no-question` flag, the process is complete
+  However, if you use the no-question flag with the command, the process will
-  without asking questions.
+  complete without asking any questions.